Biden to lay out first piece of sweeping infrastructure and jobs package Wednesday - Local News 8

 The proposal laid out this week will be followed next month by a second major package aimed at addressing social welfare, with funds directed to expanding paid family leave, child care and access to health care, the officials said.
 That proposal is expected to be financed through a menu of tax increases that would target wealthier individuals and investors.

-Biden has pledged not to increase taxes on families or individuals making more than $400,000.
+Biden has pledged not to increase taxes on families or individuals making less than $400,000.

 The unveiling of the initial proposal will mark the starting gun for what is expected to be a months-long process with lawmakers on Capitol Hill to agree on legislation that can pass both chambers of Congress.

-Note: CORRECTION: An earlier version of this story incorrectly described Biden’s plans for raising taxes to pay for infrastructure.
-He has pledged not to increase taxes for families or individuals making less than $400,000.